 He seems to be isolating from the world, contemplating about his life and future at the top of the mountain.
 There are four golden cups found near him but his attention is centered at the three situated at his front.

 He is too focused on looking at it that he neglects to see the beauty of the cup presented to him by a hand in the air.
 This symbolizes a person’s trait of dwelling too much on problems and disregarding the many blessings and graces he has received.

 The Four of Cups in the upright position symbolizes an aversion to forming personal bonds and a general feeling of loneliness.
 In romance, this can be a particularly serious problem, as you are denied a wonderful experience twice: first by your fear of connection and second, by the sadness that eats away at you because of that fear.

+It may be a result of the lack of connection between you and your significant partner or an aftereffect of the fatigue that you may be experiencing after a particularly nasty fight.
 At their very core, human beings are social and romantic creatures, which means your sadness may be instinctive, and that the best way to resolve it is to open up a bit more, especially if you’re already in a relationship.

 In matters concerning financial growth, the upright position of this card symbolizes the problem of hesitation.
 Opportunity awaits you right now, and yet you can’t seem to find it in your heart to grasp it.

 It could be that you’re actively doubting your capabilities or motives.
 It’s also possible that you’re being too cautious.